Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/richref/richref.rst

 containing all the data entered by the website editor for this attribute.

-The data for this attribute are displayed as an image with link inside block having a caption and description:
+The data for this attribute is displayed as an image with the link inside block having a caption and description:

 .. code-block:: html